ekedonald/Shell-Scripting/README.md

 ![function.sh](./images/5.%20:function.png)

 ## Writing Your First Shell Script

+### Step 1
-**Step 1**: On your terminal, create and open a folder named `shell-scripting` using the commands shown below:
+On your terminal, create and open a folder named `shell-scripting` using the commands shown below:

 ```bash
 mkdir shell-scripting